its-ericjones/wistia-downloader/README.md

 - Find the Wistia embed URL inside each slide
 - Pull down the best-quality version of the video
 - Save them locally with organized filenames
-- Eventually, I added support for auto-numbering, optional suffixes (e.g., 2.1 - Introduction.mp4), and even merging the videos into a single file using ffmpeg.
+- Eventually, I added support for auto-numbering, optional suffixes (e.g., 2.1 - Introduction.mp4), and even the option of merging the videos into a single file using ffmpeg.

 ---